 Tuas Biomedical Park (TBP) is a 360-hectare stretch of ready-prepared and specifically-zoned land set aside by the government for pharmaceutical and biologics manufacturing.

 Against the backdrop of housing over half of the world’s population, a 2010 report published by market research firm RNCOS E-Services estimated Asia’s drug industry to be worth US$168 billion and growing at a rate of over 12 per cent per annum.
 As Asian countries develop economically, their healthcare expenditure is also increasing exponentially.
 The region’s growing middle class and ageing population have increased the market demand for non-essential and therapeutic treatments.

 The incidence of lifestyle-related illnesses has increased with higher standards of living and longer lifespans—for example, the increasing number of Asians with heart disease, which is linked to overconsumption of fatty foods, and lung cancer due to smoking, has created an increasingly important market for the drug industry.
-Both public and private sector organisations are introducing health insurance schemes, which have also increased the demand for drugs and medication.
+Both public and private sector organisations are introducing health insurance schemes, which have also increased the demand for pharmaceutical drugs and medication.

 However, although R&D expenditure has grown astronomically over the years, the amount of new medicines produced has not increased significantly along with it.
 Multinational drug makers have to alter their strategies as their research efforts are failing to engender new drugs to replenish the patented products pipeline.
 Pharmaceutical companies will have to work more closely with governments, regulators and the healthcare community to make the medicine patients really need, test them as quickly and effectively as possible, and provide a more holistic healthcare service.